 The things you’re asked to do all revolve around things such as buying a certain number of towns, producing a set amount of a certain resource, increasing the population of a city, and generally boosting your trading efficiency.
 Although it’s nothing special and it doesn’t really offer anything unique to the game other than indirectly affecting the narration of the campaign you’re playing, it does give you goals to aim for so you’re not unsure of what to do next.

 In terms of progression, there’s a ‘skill tree’ which you can use to unlock the ability to create new manufacturing buildings and boost the number of jobseekers within each town.
-These are unlocked by using points which you gain by appeasing the Viceroy with his tasks and by helping out random people and towns who ask for your support.
-These are quick tasks which have a set time to complete, tasks such as searching the ocean for a lost boat or delivering a certain amount of an item to a town.
+These are unlocked by using points that you gain by appeasing the Viceroy with his tasks and by helping out random people and towns who ask for your support.
+These are quick tasks that have a set time to complete, tasks such as searching the ocean for a lost boat or delivering a certain amount of an item to a town.
 Again, these are very simple and mindless but they boost your points so you can unlock new things – they’re all optional.

 Play the tutorials

-I know everyone has the urge to jump right in into the game and bypass the tutorial – I do that all the time unless there are trophies specifically linked to completing them.
+I know everyone has the urge to jump right into the game and bypass the tutorial – I do that all the time unless there are trophies specifically linked to completing them.
 Port Royale 4 has a trophy for completing these but that’s not why you should do them – they’re very well put together hands-on tutorials which will teach you everything you need to know about your new life as a merchant/pirate.
 I had an issue with the tutorial within Railway Empire and the devs have clearly taken on board all the criticism they received back then as no stone is left unturned in this game – it’s essential you run through these if you wish to fully understand what you’re doing.

 Alternatively, if you are a rebel and skip them, simply push L3 on any screen within the game, it’ll take you to the handy ‘tips’ booklet for that particular screen, explaining what it is and what you can do there.
 So you’re never without some sort of support.

 If you have completed all the campaigns (which will take a long time) or you just want to play a custom game, Freeplay is for you.
-First, you pick your nation, each offering unique bonuses such as reduced costs of buildings or houses fit more people, then you pick your character and flag as we did in the campaign.
+First, you pick your nation, each offering unique bonuses such as reduced costs of buildings or houses that fit more people, then you pick your character and flag as we did in the campaign.
 Then you get to customise the game by choosing how many cities your nation starts with, what layout of the nations you wish to use, your hometown, how much money you start with, what tasks you’ll get, what resources you’ll find, if you’ll discover towns, and the overall level of difficulty.

 There’s a second set of options (hidden by pushing Triangle) which lets you change the settings for the economy, construction time for vessels, how many pirates, if you can automate trade routes, an indicator showing the ships are filling up, and the level of the naval battles.